 Rainwater that is harvested should be treated as non-potable, i.e. not drinking water.
 However, after a disaster where mains water supply is not available, harvested rainwater could also provide a drinking water supply.
 Do not drink harvested rainwater without purifying it first to make sure it is safe to drink.
 The Sawyer Mini is a great personal water filtration system that can filter bacteria out of water.

 You don’t need an expensive water collection system for harvesting rainwater.
 Harvesting rainwater can be as simple as a plastic barrel connected to a drain pipe.
-Alternatively, buy a ready made water butt to connect to your drainpipe.
+Alternatively, buy a ready made rainwater barrel to connect to your drainpipe.
 Below are several common mistakes that are very easy to avoid when setting up your system for harvesting rainwater.

 Underestimating How Much Rainwater Be Harvested From A House Roof

 A fairly small house may have a roof area of 60m2.
 During a month with 80mm rainfall, this roof would provide 4800 litres of water.
 A small container would fill up very quickly!
 If you have the space, several large containers would be better so that you can harvest more of the rain water.

 You can use almost any container for harvesting rainwater.
 However, unless you choose the container carefully, your harvested rainwater could be contaminated.
 A container for harvesting rainwater should be:

 - Dark coloured and opaque: This keeps the interior of the container dark which prevents the growth of algae in the water.